DaveChP/responsive-column-cards/about.md

 A further commit for minor (mostly now commented out) changes to index and styles, which exlpored making float columns inside the report div, was also made.

+###Using JS to Extract and Present Data on Card Positions and Sizes
+The cards (each defined by an article tag) were collected together in an element list called cardCollection Using .getBoundingClientRect() on each member of the list, data about position, height, and width were extracted and displayed in the output div.

+A custom data- attribute was added to each article tag giving them a numberical priority extractable by the .dataset property of the element: data-priority="1" // inside article opening tag in html let priority = element.dataset.priority; // javascript extraction.

+This data will enable a strategy to be devised to calculate positions and assign different priorities to different positions.

+Commit made at this point.

+ß